-- funds.
-Refer to the section titled "Complex Registered Mutual Funds and Exchange-Traded Products" for more information regarding these products. - All mutual funds carry risk.
-Your investment will go up and down in value.
-You can lose some or all of your money.
-Your earnings can fluctuate too. - All mutual funds have costs that lower your investment returns. - The mutual funds and share classes available through JPMWM are limited and will change from time to time.
-It is important to work with your advisor to determine which funds and share classes are available for purchase in your account. - Before you invest, be sure to read the fund's prospectus, Key Information Document for offshore funds or Program Disclosure Brochure for 529 plans, to learn about the fund you're considering.
+- The mutual funds and share classes available through JPMWM are limited and will change from time to time.
+It is important to work with your advisor to determine which funds and share classes are available for purchase in your account. - Before you invest, be sure to read the fund's prospectus, or Program Disclosure Brochure for 529 plans, to learn about the fund you're considering.
 The fund prospectus contains important information regarding the fund's investment objectives, strategies, risks, charges, expenses and other matters significant to your investment choice.
 By clearly understanding the investment you're considering, you'll be better prepared to make a sound investment decision.
-To obtain a prospectus, or Key Information Document for offshore funds, please contact your advisor.
+To obtain a prospectus, please contact your advisor.